Chia-Network/chia-network.github.io/collections/_posts/2022-02-23-clovyr-dev-challenge-results.en.md

 #### Chia Farms
 [https://github.com/Yakuhito/ChiaFarms](https://github.com/Yakuhito/ChiaFarms)

-Chia Farms comes to us from Yakuhito, a finalist in the Hackathon that Sirius labs ran last fall, and an active engager in our developer community on Keybase.
-What stood out to us most about this project was the sheer amount of chialisp code Yakuhito wrote during the 24 hour window, while learning a vast majority of it on the fly as he went.
-Anyone who passed around games on a TI Graphic calculator back in highschool might recognize the overall core gameplay loop of what he designed, but in short, it’s a small game where you farm chia, literally, to make money to grow your farm to exponentially farm yet more chia plants for “profit”.
+Chia Farms comes to us from Yakuhito, a finalist in the Hackathon that Sirius Labs ran last fall, and an active participant in our developer community on [Keybase](https://keybase.io/team/chia_network.public).
+What stood out to us most about this project was the sheer amount of chialisp code Yakuhito wrote during the 24 hour window while learning a vast majority of it on the fly as he went.
+Anyone who passed around games on a TI graphing calculator back in high school might recognize the overall core gameplay loop of what he designed.
+In short, it’s a small game where you farm chia, literally, to make money to grow your farm to exponentially farm yet more chia plants for “profit”.

 <p align="center">
 <img src="/assets/blog/chia-farms.gif" alt="Chia Farms" width="75%">